signalscorps/file2stix/README.md

 * `--input-file` (required): provides the path to the input file
 * `--custom-extraction-file` (optional): provides the path to the file with custom extraction logic
-* `--update-mitre-cti-database` (optional) updates the local cache with latest MITRE CTI dataset
+* `--update-mitre-cti-database` (optional) updates the local cache with latest MITRE CTI dataset.
+To make use of MITRE ATT&CK and MITRE CAPEC extractions you should run this on the first install, and run it again when any updates when ATT&CK or CAPEC versions are updated.

 You can also run `stixify --help` to know more about these options.